 Images from the European Space Agency’s Venus Express in 2013 show that a slowdown of solar wind activity leads the ionosphere of Venus to extend itself in a teardrop-shaped, comet-like fashion out to at least 12,000 km.
 In effect, observation of the Black Drop and the Ashen Light might depend on the intensity of the solar wind at the time of viewing.

 Third, although present-day Venus is very spheroidal, its center of mass is displaced from its center of figure by 280 meters in a way that appears to have been the result of tidal locking during Peripheral Passage of Jupiter.
-In ancient times Venus was depicted as ovoid, e.g., in Ohio’s Great Serpent Mound.
+In ancient times Venus was depicted as ovoid, e.g., in Ohio’s Great Serpent Mound and in the depiction of Egyptian goddess Sekhmet.

 This striking shape can readily be explained as the consequence of the pull of Jupiter’s gravity on the passing, molten Venus during tidal locking.
 The comet-planet evidently came close to being torn in two.
 The anomalous, very slow retrograde rotation of Venus (which, however, is rapidly shifting toward prograde) can likewise be powerfully explained as a result of tidal locking to Jupiter.